gi-bielefeld/sans/clowm/usage.md

 #### Tree or network
-By default, the CloWM version of SANS first generates a phylogenetic split network (weakly compatible splits), and then also filters the splits to obtain a tree (strictly compatible spltis).
+By default, the CloWM version of SANS first generates a phylogenetic split network (weakly compatible splits), and then also filters the splits to obtain a tree (strictly compatible splits).
 The tree filtering step can be turned off by setting `--tree` to false.

 #### PDF output